jzxdrift/InfoRegSystemUBC/ProjectTeam06UBCInfoRegSys/ProjectTeam06UBCInfoRegSys/Documentation/Readme.txt

 This application is an information and registration system for UBC students and staff.
-The application is a final group project prepared for CSIS 3540 course at Douglas College.
+This application is a final group project prepared for CSIS 3540 course at Douglas College.

 Getting started tips:
 1. Make sure Entity Framework package for this solution is installed on your PC.